Ruchapatil03/OptiVoyage/README.md

 **Problem Statement: 1658** - Development of a versatile and fast algorithm for optimal ship routing.
 **Theme:** Transportation & Logistics

-VIPIO aims to optimize vessel performance by improving fuel efficiency, ensuring safety, and maintaining speed.
+OptiVoyage aims to optimize vessel performance by improving fuel efficiency, ensuring safety, and maintaining speed.
 This project focuses on developing a robust and versatile algorithm for optimal ship routing.

 ## Features ⭐